 Discovering new competitors

-When you look at your product from the job-it-gets-done standpoint, you start to see that you might have more competitors that you thought.
+When you look at your product from the job-it-gets-done standpoint, you start to see that you might have more competitors than you thought.
 It is true that an airline company competes with another airline company.
-But that's a direct competition.
+But that's direct competition.
 It also competes with software like Skype - no doubt, it's important to be at a meeting in person, but often it's way easier and cheaper to just do a Skype meeting instead.

 Bottom line here: Jobs to be Done works best when it comes to defining product strategy, looking for innovations, and discovering new competitors.

-Jobs to be Done vs. Personas
+Jobs to be Done vs. personas

 Finally, let's get to why we started all this in the first place.
 Can JTBD replace personas entirely?
 Absolutely no. Jobs-to-be-done supporters say that personas have more in common than we might think.
 They say that a mother of three from the US posts photos to Instagram for the very same reason as a 20-year-old geek from China.